akvorado/akvorado/console/data/docs/02-configuration.md

 ### Core

-The core component queries the `geoip` and the `metadata` component to enriches the flows with additional information.
+The core component queries the `metadata` component to enriches the flows with additional information.
 It also classifies exporters and interfaces into groups with a set of classification rules.